-Setting Security Rights in SQL Server 2012 or later Using Windows Authentication with Noah 4.x
+Setting Security Rights in SQL Server 2014 or later when using Windows Authentication with Noah 4.x

-The purpose of this document is to complete the setup for Noah 4.x to use SQL 2012 or later with Windows Authentication.
+The purpose of this document is to complete the setup for Noah 4.x to use SQL 2014 or later with Windows Authentication.
 If you are using Mixed Mode Authentication, you do not need to perform the steps below.
-There are some security enhancements in SQL 2012 that were not present in previous versions of SQL.

-The directions below are to be completed after the switch is made from Noah 4.x using a SQL CE database to Noah 4.x using a Microsoft SQL 2012 or later with Windows Authentication.
+The directions below are to be completed after the switch is made from Noah 4.x using the default database to Noah 4.x using a Microsoft SQL 2014 or later with Windows Authentication.
 Please complete the steps listed on this page first.